mwiecksosa/mwiecksosa.github.io/index.md

 - The dynamic generalized covariance measure for conditional independence testing with nonstationary time series (with Michel F. C. Haddad and Aaditya Ramdas).
 Minor revision at the Journal of Business & Economic Statistics.
 [Preprint](https://arxiv.org/pdf/2504.21647).
 [Slides](https://mwiecksosa.github.io/dGCM_slides.pdf).
 [Code](https://github.com/mwiecksosa/dgcm).

 *Current projects*
-- Adaptive deep learning for generative sequence models with low-dimensional structure (with Cosma Shalizi).
+- Adaptive deep learning for probabilistic sequence models with low-dimensional predictive states (with Cosma Shalizi).
 - Invariant causal prediction for nonlinear time series with the higher-order generalized covariance measure (with Aaditya Ramdas).
 - Learning the signature of a large language model (with Cosma Shalizi).
 - Simulation-based inference through random features (with Cosma Shalizi).